36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 If you’re visiting Phoenix with little ones, the Children’s Museum of Phoenix (215 N 7th St) should be next on your list of places to visit in Phoenix.
 The museum focuses on hands-on learning for kids up to the age of 10.

-For dinner, try the small sharing plates (“snacky things”) or a delectable cheese and charcuterie board at Postino (5144 N Central Ave), paired with a glass of wine or two from their extensive menu.
+For dinner, try the small sharing plates or a cheese and charcuterie board at Postino (5144 N Central Ave), paired with a glass of wine or two from their extensive menu.

 Indulge your sweet tooth at Sweet Republic (6054 N 16th St), one of Phoenix’s best ice cream shops.
 And if it’s summer when you visit, eating ice cream is by far one of the best things to do in Phoenix to help you cool down!